 More generally, if is an -module then the endomorphism ring is an -algebra.

-The field of complex numbers is a commutative -algebra, with the usual inclusion map.
+The field of complex numbers is a commutative -algebra, via the inclusion morphism .

 The polynomial ring is the free commutative -algebra on the set .